pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 > His water jug was empty.
 The taps had stopped running.
 There were two big water cans in the refrigerator, but he didn’t talk about those.
 He refilled his jug from one of them, in the dark; the water was still a bit cool.
 He went back to work.
 > Four more people died that night.

+[^blockchain]: **UPDATE 07.06.24**: Some readers rightfully point out that Kim Stanley Robinson apologized for his usage of Blockchain in the book - but very few people have the context of his [exact wording](https://crookedtimber.org/2021/05/14/response-7/#more-48765) (thanks to Alberto Cottica for helping me find this quote!).
+The way I understand his words, the author doesn't apologize for using technosolutionism, just for using one of its brand names:
+> In the list of mistakes I’ve become aware of making in Ministry, using the **word** blockchain is prominent.
+I should have said “encrypted digital money,” or even just “digital encryption.”
+The computing experts I’ve spoken to, a pretty big group at this point, have often assured me that blockchain as such doesn’t require the huge “proof of work” action demanded by the designers of bitcoin.
+Nor, they told me, is it a particularly great form of encryption; they judge it as code to be (perhaps deliberately) awkward, and very likely to be superseded in years to come.

 [^zarod]: "Imaginaries of Care and Science in Anthropocene Utopian Futurology.
-The Sociology of Science in K. S. Robinson’s The Ministry for the Future", [Studia Socjologiczne](https://www.studiasocjologiczne.pl/) 2/2024, cited as pre-print.
+The Sociology of Science in K. S. Robinson’s The Ministry for the Future", [Studia Socjologiczne](https://www.studiasocjologiczne.pl/s,129,studia-socjologiczne-nr-2-2024-253.html) 2/2024, (DOI: 10.24425/sts.2024.151016) ([PDF](https://www.studiasocjologiczne.pl/img_upl/09_zarod_marcin_archiv.pdf)).

 <style>
   sustainability {